blockchainsllc/in3-docs/docs/getting_started.md

         minimum stake of the server.
 Only nodes owning at least this amount will be chosen.

     --replaceLatestBlock
-        if specified, the blockNumber "latest" will be replaced by blockNumber-(specified value).
+        if specified, the blockNumber 'latest' will be replaced by blockNumber-(specified value).

     --requestCount
-        the number of requests sent when getting a first answer.
+        the number of requests sent.

     --timeout
         specifies the number of milliseconds before the request times out.
 Increasing may be helpful if the device uses a slow connection.